Slideshow image

 God knows more about how I should live than I do.
 So He seems to talk loudest when He knows I am willing to obey.

-Rachel Miller over 1 year ago
+Rachel Miller almost 2 years ago

 First of all…I’m excited about this.